 The Digital Omnibus changes the EU AI Act.
 But not in the way you think.

-The Digital Omnibus changes the EU AI Act: Article 4 becomes an effort obligation and deadlines shift.
+The Digital Omnibus changed the EU AI Act: Article 4 became an effort obligation and deadlines shifted.
 What this does and does not mean for your organisation.

-You will be reading about it in the coming weeks: the EU AI Act is being "simplified".
-The Digital Omnibus has been adopted by the European Parliament and the Council, and once publication in the Official Journal is complete, the law will change on several points.
+You are reading about it everywhere: the EU AI Act is being "simplified".
+The Digital Omnibus was adopted by the European Parliament and the Council, published in the Official Journal on 24 July 2026 and in force since 27 July 2026, which changes the law on several points.
 The predictable reaction in many a management meeting: good, that AI file can wait a little longer.
 That is precisely the wrong conclusion.
 Let me explain why.

 What actually changes

 The Digital Omnibus on AI was approved by the European Parliament on 16 June 2026 and received the Council's final green light on 29 June 2026.
-It now awaits publication in the Official Journal.
+It was published in the Official Journal on 24 July 2026 as Regulation (EU) 2026/1744 and entered into force on 27 July 2026.
 The Omnibus covers more than most summaries mention, from a new prohibition on AI that generates non-consensual intimate imagery to adjustments to the high-risk definition.
 But two changes matter to almost every organisation.

 One: the deadlines for high-risk AI shift, depending on the category, to December 2027 or August 2028.
 Anyone using or providing high-risk systems gets more time.